softworkz/emby-wiki/Web-Socket.md

 ### Connecting to the web socket

-Once connected to the server, simply take the server's http address, and change the protocol to ws://.
+Once connected to the server, simply take the server's http address, and change the protocol to ws:// or wss://.

 `
 ws://{host}/mediabrowser